Rabia0130/github2jira/README.md

 SCA branche develope
 SAST scan only SQL injections and Reflected_XSS_All_Clients 1, 2
-SAST scan only SQL injections and Reflected_XSS_All_Clients 2
+SAST scan only SQL injections and Reflected_XSS_All_Clients 2 SAST scan only SQL injections and Reflected_XSS_All_Clients fix all Register.java